 Jack Delano's 'Midnight Special'

-Dorothea Langue's 'Migrant Woman',
+Dorothea Langue's 'Migrant Woman', a really famous one.

 John Cheeve's perhaps most famous story 'The Swimmer' reminds me of James Joyce's 'The Dubliners', a bunch stories that portray everyday lives in Dublin but that don't allow the reader to be always sure about what is happening.
 'The Swimmer' is just like that, you're given a discrete description of life in the middle and middle upper classes of American Society with what seems a charming story about a man who just decides to swim home, but as you're reading (and specially near the end of the story), you stop being so sure about the story...
 'The Swimmer' is supposed to happen on a single afternoon, but sometimes it seems that the story looses any sense of time.
 Plus, it is said to be summer, but sometimes the weather behaves as if Neddy was in an autumn-winter afternoon.
 Moreover, he keeps wondering if his mind has suppress bad memories that make him suffer and he's hiding facts of his life to us!
 I mean, at first we could think he's a respected upper class man, a social man who's loved by his neighbors and friends, but then it happens that he's a poor broke man that has got little or none respect of his neighbors.
 Then, when Neddy finally arrives home he encounters an empty and rusty house without his girls and Lucinda in a sort of dream-like or even surrealist atmosphere that I'm sure thrills anyone that reads 'The Swimmer'.